 The road from the village up the mountain was now busy with traffic.
 The old one-lane road from the mountain saddle to Doi Tung was now a modern two-laned roadway with a broad shoulder.
 The steep grade and hairpin switchbacks had all been engineered away into gentle turns.
 In fact, we passed several large tour buses headed back down the mountain.

-The parking area for the temple complex was now large and paved.
+The parking area for the Doi Tung stupas was now large and paved.
 We had difficulty finding a place to park.
 The day was warm and sunny.
 There were families, kids and tourists everywhere, laughing and having a fun day in the mountains.

 I thought back on that silent, foggy day decades ago when we came to Doi Tung and stood at this exact same spot.
 I began to question my memory.
 But my wife quickly assured me that my memory was still sharp about that strange day.

-The old open-air Wat was gone and had been replaced with a new temple.
+The old open-air Wat was gone.
+It had been replaced with a new temple.
+The old temple, with its mysterious Sanskrit ruins had been lost to the modern age of tourism.
+I hoped that some expert in Sanskrit had preserved and translated whatever had been written on its walls.
 My wife went inside to pray and I waited for her outside.
 Some things don’t change.

-I found the dell where the nine Buddhas quietly sat in the dense fog with the broken Naga heads at their base.
-The Buddhas were gone.
+I found the dell where the nine Buddhas had quietly sat in the dense fog with the broken Naga heads at their base.
+The Buddhas were also gone.
+Vanished.
 No trace of them at all.

 When my wife came out of the Wat, we strolled over to where I had found the well worn path leading to the precipitous stone stairway.
-It was now a paved ashphalt path that was better constructed than the old one lane roadway we drove to get here decades ago.
+It was now a paved ashphalt path with many people strolling through the forest.

 The paved path veered away from the precipice.
 Although older, my sense of adventure was still that of a young man.
 I convinced my wife to leave the paved pathway and try to find the old hewn stone stairway.